MRN-Code/djica_paper_code_release/README.md

 ## Running the Pipeline

-We have included some sample simulated data with 512 simulated subjects.
+We have included some sample simulated data with 16 simulated subjects.
+More data can be generated using the simtb toolbox.
 The pipeline can be run for this data set by running the following

   ```MATLAB
     load datasets
     ISI = djica_pipeline(datasets);
   ```

-  which runs 512 subjects simulated over 64 sites.
+  which runs 16 subjects simulated over 2 sites.

-The pipeline saves results in folders of the format (e.g. for 512 subjects 64 sites 20 ICs):
+The pipeline saves results in folders of the format (e.g. for 16 subjects 2 sites 20 ICs):

-  ./results/s512-n64-nc20-r1/
+  ./results/s16-n2-nc20-r1/

 The following objects are saved in a full run: